vvolhejn/neural_network_smoothness/README.md

 # Smoothness of Functions Learned by Neural Networks

-Code of my internship project at IST Austria, which was then used as my Bachelor thesis.
+Code of my internship project at IST Austria, which was then used as my Bachelor thesis at Charles University.
 The internship took place between February and April 2020.

-## Abstract
+## Thesis abstract

 Modern neural networks can easily fit their training set perfectly.
 Surprisingly, they generalize well despite being "overfit" in this way,